CatBackmanCasino/PP3ScaleGames/README.md

 Thanks to my mentor Brian Macharia for helping me with product development, code structure and keeping my spirit up.
 Thanks to Greta Lindgren for product testing

+## Additioinal information
+Due to technical difficulties the code was written in PyCharm and then transfered to gitpod.